-(Tip- Here’s another highly recommended intranet idea: segment your calendars.
+(Here’s another highly recommended intranet example: segment your calendars.
 Every department should have their own calendar to organize internal projects, deadlines, and meetings.
 And your company calendar should track important dates that impacts everyone.)

 10. Pin your company mission on your homepage.

-Here’s an intranet idea for you…write an article about your company mission and pin it on your homepage!
-Your intranet homepage is likely the first thing everyone sees when they log in, which makes it the perfect place to motivate and connect everyone to each other and their place in your organization.
+Here’s an intranet idea for you – write an article about your company mission and pin it on your homepage!
+Your employee intranet homepage is likely the first thing everyone sees when they log in, which makes it the perfect place to motivate and connect everyone to each other and their place in your organization.

-11. Create a sense of community through your intranet.
+11. Create a sense of community through your employee intranet.

-Take your events calendar a step further and post photo albums from team gatherings on your company intranet.
+Take your events calendar a step further and post photo albums from team gatherings on your modern intranet.
 This does a couple things:

 - It shows that you care: employees take pride in their jobs when they feel special and celebrated.

-- Balance work and fun: your company intranet should also be an enjoyable place—it’s okay to incorporate content not related to a work task.
+- Balance work and fun: your company intranet should also be an enjoyable place—it’s okay to incorporate intranet content ideas not related to a work task.

-- Builds a close-knit community: these photos highlight a shared experience your employees have together.
+- Builds a close-knit community: these photos highlight a shared employee experience.
 Make your community stronger by showing the faces that make up your company.

 This is a quick and easy intranet idea to improve employee engagement and make your culture stronger.